fran-dw/SealedPerformanceBenmcharks/README.md

 # Sealed Performance Benchmarks In NET 7.0
-Performance benchamrks for sealed vs open classes
+Performance benchmarks for sealed vs open classes

 # Sample Result
 Sample result from one of the runs.